 How Love Emerges January 31, 2012

-Creative works which make such powerful impressions that we never forget them hold valuable lessons because they always depict the themes of our soul’s journey.
+Creative works which make such powerful impressions that we never forget them hold valuable lessons because they always depict the themes of our soul’s journey, usually in symbols that become deeply meaningful to us.
 This can be true of something as simple as a folk song or as complex as a symphony.

-While the plot details were different, this romantic comedy portrayed our theme and the theme of every couple in an intimate partnership.
-As a shockingly innocent and ignorant product of 1950’s social conditioning, I was finally getting it that marriage is not a happily-ever-after instant fix involving two separate individuals whose roles and feelings will never change, but a container for soul-making.
+Although the plot details were different, this romantic comedy portrayed a variation on our theme and depicted the essential challenge of every couple in an intimate partnership: to learn how to love.
+As a shockingly innocent and ignorant product of 1950’s and 60’s social conditioning, I was finally getting it that marriage is not a happily-ever-after instant fix involving two separate individuals whose roles and feelings will never change, but a container for soul-making.
 Every committed relationship is, in fact, a crucible in which two souls are melted down, refined and transformed in the evolutionary fires of change.

-Coincidentally, during the writing of this post I received an e-mail from my editor who thought I’d be interested in the following quote by Adyashanti (from Emptiness Dancing).
+An earlier version of this post was originally published in January of 2012.
+Synchronistically, as I was writing it, my editor who was helping me prepare my book Healing the Sacred Divide for publication, sent me an e-mail containing the following quote by Adyashanti (from Emptiness Dancing).
 It’s a very apt ending for these musings about relationships:

 “Most relationships start out as unconscious relationships.
 When the light of awakeness comes to shine inside of that relationship, the unconsciousness within it is going to be revealed.
 It’s very important not to spiritualize it when it gets revealed.
 Some people want to spiritualize their relationship instead of making it conscious.
 They want to make it into a spiritualized fantasy in which their partner meets all their spiritual ideas about what a relationship could be.
 They think they know what it’s supposed to be like, what it could be like, where it’s going to go.